 The same will happen in HR, sooner rather than later.

-In fact, HR digital transformation — powered by AI — is already impacting 5 crucial areas of HR, bringing an innovative and data-driven approach to stale, old processes.
+In fact, AI-powered HR digital transformation is already impacting 5 crucial areas of HR, bringing an innovative and data-driven approach to stale, old processes.

-- AI in recruitment — talent sourcing is one of those labour-intensive HR tasks that is slowly being taken over by AI-powered software.
-This software screens and categorises job requirements and then finds speciality recruits with a proven track record of delivering a specific subset of candidates.
+- AI in recruitment — talent sourcing is one of those labor-intensive HR tasks that is slowly being taken over by AI-powered software.
+This software screens and categorizes job requirements and then finds specialty recruits with a proven track record of delivering a specific subset of candidates.
 Other software excels at screening candidates and weeding out those not suited for the job.
-In the very near future, we’ll also be able to collect video interviews, analyse it with our AI-powered recruitment software, and then bring in only the best candidates for additional testing and conversation.
+In the very near future, we’ll also be able to collect video interviews, analyze them with our AI-powered recruitment software, and then bring in only the best candidates for additional testing and conversation.

 - AI in benefits administration — AI can be of immense help when it comes to tailoring benefits plans to individual employees.
 It can take their personal circumstances, pre-existing conditions, and goals into consideration, and find the most cost-effective providers (of healthcare and retirement plans, for example).
 Also, chatbots and AI-driven virtual assistants help answer any questions employees might have about benefits (saving your HR team time responding to dozens of identical emails every week).

-Changing well-entrenched and decades old HR systems and processes doesn’t happen overnight.
+Changing well-entrenched and decades-old HR systems and processes don’t happen overnight.
 There are simply too many balls to juggle for this transformation to occur just because you’ve decided it’s time for it.